gnikyt/gnikyt.github.io/README.md

 Completed
 ```

+## Preview

+To preview your site, you can open a terminal instance and utilize Python's webserver.

+`cd docs && python -m http.server 8080`

+Then, visit `http://localhost:8080/` to view.

 ## Misc

 * `docs` directory is pointing to Github to use for the hosting of the content on the domain name.